Loading...

 Okay, let's check for your understanding on this topic so far.

-So during a sprint hurdles race, which types of feedback might the athlete receive?
+So, during a sprint hurdles race, which types of feedback might the athlete receive?
 Would they receive intrinsic and terminal, intrinsic and concurrent, extrinsic and terminal, or extrinsic and concurrent?
 Okay, let's have a look at the answer.

-Well done if you said B, intrinsic and concurrent, because during that race, it's over very, very quickly.
+Well done if you said b, intrinsic and concurrent, because during that race, it's over very, very quickly.

 It's very difficult to get any sort of extrinsic feedback during the possibly 11, 12 seconds that the race takes place.

 But during the race, remember, was it the question?
-We can't get terminal feedback because it's during the race, and so it must therefore be concurrent.
+We can't get terminal feedback because it's during the race and so it must therefore be concurrent.

-Well done if you said B.
+Well done if you said b.

 How about then in a marathon race?
 After completing the marathon race, which types of feedback might the athlete receive?
 Read the question carefully.

-Is it A, intrinsic and terminal?
-B, intrinsic and concurrent?
-C, extrinsic and terminal?
-Or D, extrinsic and concurrent?
-Okay, you might think this is a little bit of a trick question, but there were two possible answers there.
+You might think this is a little bit of a trick question, but there were two possible answers there.

-Well, we know it's after the marathon race, 'cause it said after completing the marathon race, so the terminal answers are correct.
+Well, we know it's after the marathon race 'cause it said after completing the marathon race, so the terminal answers are correct.

 Can the athlete receive intrinsic feedback?
 Yes, they can.

-They can think about whether they performed, as well as they had hoped, etc.
+They can think about how well they performed, they can think about whether they performed as well as they had hoped, et cetera.

 But they can also receive extrinsic feedback.